-Please apply immediately by sending a cover letter, resume, a short writing sample (1-2 pages), and two names or letters of reference to [email protected].
-The subject line should read: “IWHC Communications Intern – Fall 2019.”
+How to apply: Please apply immediately by sending a cover letter, resume, and two names or letters of reference to [email protected].
+The subject line should read: “IWHC Communications Intern – Spring 2020.”
 No calls or separate email inquiries.
-Deadline for applications is August 30, 2019.
+Deadline for applications is January 10, 2020.

 Only complete applications will be reviewed and due to the large number of applications, only short-listed candidates will be contacted for interviews.

 IWHC is an equal opportunity employer.
 IWHC values the dynamism and perspective that staff diversity brings to the work and culture of the office.
 We encourage applicants from diverse backgrounds to consider joining us.
 IWHC does not discriminate against any employee or applicant for employment on the grounds of race, ethnicity, religion, age, national origin, gender, sexual orientation, gender identity, marital status, HIV status or disability.